davmac314/bmcxxabi/README.md

 by Davin McCall - <davmac@davmac.org>

-**Work-in-progress!
-Only for x86-64 at the moment!
-Not complete!**
-_May be usable and useful in some scenarios; see "current status" below)._
+**BMCXXABI**: _C++ ABI routines for x86-64 baremetal applications using GCC-compatible compiler._

-This is an implementation of the support routines specified in the Itanium C++ ABI, designed for use in "bare metal" applications - such as kernel code, or UEFI applications - when using GCC or a compatible compiler with "dwarf exception handling" (eg GCC on Linux).
-Using BMCXXABI you can write code which throws and catches exceptions in such an application.
+This is an implementation of the support routines specified in the Itanium C++ ABI, designed for use in "bare metal" applications - such as kernel code, or UEFI applications - when using GCC or a compatible compiler with "dwarf exception handling" (eg GCC on Linux) for the x86-64 (AMD64) architecture.
+Using BMCXXABI you can write code which throws and catches exceptions in such an application, and use various other C++ language features that require runtime support.

 Note that the "Itanium" C++ ABI is also used (at least as baseline) for other processor architectures.